bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 **4. Add the test project to your solution**

-If using Visual Studio, add the test project to your solution (`.sln`), and add a reference between the test project and project containing the components that are to be tested:
+If using Visual Studio, add the test project to your solution (`.sln`), and add a reference between the test project and the project containing the components that are to be tested:

 ```dotnetcli
 dotnet sln <NAME OF PROJECT>.sln add <NAME OF TEST PROJECT>